Ramadan in Turkey

 Living Alongside Ramadan in Turkey

-But living in Turkey during Ramadan offers a unique chance.
-You can experience the holy month without necessarily participating fully.
-You might notice the midday lull at your favorite cafe, or the long line for the special Ramazan pidesi bread at the bakery.
+For visitors, adapting to this new rhythm is easy.
+Simple adjustments, such as using earplugs at night or avoiding commutes near sunset, can help keep your routine on track.
+However, living in Turkey during Ramadan offers a unique opportunity.
+You can experience the holy month without fully participating.
+For instance, you might notice the midday lull at your favorite café or the long line for the special Ramazan pidesi bread at the bakery.

 What is Ramadan and Why is it Important?